The Young Sticky Fingers Chefs are in the news again!

 Sticky Fingers teaches kids to prepare healthful food; and what’s more, each class includes side dishes of lessons in other academic subjects.
 Measuring ingredients, students learn fractions in a hands-on way.
 Preparing Mexican food, students will speak some Spanish.
 Making vegetable sushi, kids will study Japanese culture.
 “You can teach anything through cooking,” Fletter says.
 “For each class, I create a 10-page lesson plan for chefs to follow.
 I incorporate safety, food knowledge, kitchen techniques, vocabulary, foreign languages, math, science, world geography and food facts about nutrition or food origin.
 Sticky Fingers is all inclusive and all encompassing.”

-Sticky Fingers Cooking was just awarded 5280 Magazine's TOP OF THE TOWN for BEST KID CLASSES in COLORADO!
+Sticky Fingers Cooking awarded 5280 Magazine's TOP OF THE TOWN for BEST KID CLASSES in COLORADO!

 STICKY FINGERS COOKING